Ann-Marie McKiernan – Stars service coordinator & lead counsellor

 Outside of work I enjoy travelling, spending time with my family, going to the gym and taking leisurely walks with my dogs.

-Stars employ two additional part-time counsellors Paula Thexton & Michelle Parr who are able to provide both pre-bereavement and post bereavement counselling.
-Michelle is a qualified Therapeutic Counsellor and a member of the British Association for Counselling and Psychotherapy (BACP) with a Level 4 Diploma in Counselling Practice (QCF).
-Paula also has the Level 4 Diploma in Counselling Practice (QCF)
+Stars employs two additional part-time counsellors Paula Thexton and Michelle Parr who are able to provide both pre-bereavement and post bereavement counselling.
+Michelle is a qualified Therapeutic Counsellor and a member of the British Association for Counselling and Psychotherapy (MBACP) with a Level 4 Diploma in Counselling Practice.
+Paula has a Diploma in Therapeutic Counselling and is also a registered member of the British Association for Counselling and Psychotherapy (MBACP).
+Paula has specialised in Bereavement and loss since qualifying in 2014.

-In addition, we have a team of Volunteer Counsellors who focus on post-bereavement counselling.
-These volunteers are allocated less complex cases based on initial assessment of the young person by one of our paid counsellors.
-Some of our volunteers are currently completing their Level 4 Diploma in Counselling Practice (QCF).
-While some of our volunteer counsellors choice to continue to support Stars for a period of time once they are fully qualified.
+In addition, we have a team of qualified or near-qualified Volunteer Counsellors who focus on post-bereavement counselling.
+These volunteers are allocated appropriate cases based on initial assessment of the young person by one of our paid counsellors.
+Some of our volunteers are currently completing their Level 4 Diploma in Counselling Practice, but work under professional supervision.